Political Primers

 Campaign Finance

-Presidential candidates raise campaign funds from 2 main sources: 1) Personal donations and 2) PACs
+Presidential candidates raise campaign funds from 2 main sources: 1) Personal donations and 2) PACs.

 Corporations have some rights of people (Supreme Court 1886: Santa Clara County v.
 Southern Pacific Railroad Co.) but can't donate to candidates directly.
 So they donate to PACs (Political Action Committees).
-PACs promote political platforms, work to elect and oust political candidates, support cultural movements.
+PACs can promote political platforms, work to elect and oust political candidates, and support cultural movements.

 Super PACs emerged in 2010.
 Instead of donating to candidates, they spend without limits to influence elections.